Support

 GIFT Nifty:

-The GIFT Nifty November futures contract is trading 19 points higher, suggesting a positive opening for the Nifty 50.
+The GIFT Nifty December futures contract is currently trading 36.50 points lower, suggesting a negative opening for the Nifty 50.

 Institutional Flows: